 This site is edited by Atty.
-Lyman A. Manzanares, member of the Integrated Bar of the Philippines and the Philippine Bar Association, and founding partner of a corporate and litigation firm based in Makati City, Metro Manila, Philippines.
+Lyman A. Manzanares, member of the Integrated Bar of the Philippines and the Philippine Bar Association and founding partner of the corporate and litigation firm Manzanares Partners based in Makati City, Metro Manila, Philippines.
 A member of the University of the Philippines College of Law Class of 2004, he was admitted to the Philippine Bar in 2005.

 After writing finis to law school in 2004, I was free to do whatever I wanted—except I wasn’t.
 I saw then a herd of legal automatons ready to go somewhere, anywhere.
 And I was right smack in the middle of it.
 I wasn’t sure of the best move.
 My hunch was, doing what everyone else was doing probably wasn’t it.

 Some 10 years before that, I entered university as an electrical engineering freshman.
 But by my second year, I was doing more pull-ups at the cadet officers corps than on my calculus.

 Junior year, I was leaving the corps and a semester after, swapping engineering for arts and sciences, not without trepidation.